MattDawson2020/MessageMe/README.md

 At the time I had only completed basic Ruby tutorials and exercises so much of the content was a little beyond my understanding.
 However this was something I understood going in, as it was intended to be a crash course/ prep for Makers.

-* TDD and RSpec
-* Knowing when to split a class and how to add functionality
-* Basic class structure and attributes

 Learning
 -----
 * The MVC model, and what each of them did